marciobbj/ppycron/README.md

 ## PPyCron

-Simple tool that allows users to manage cron jobs for Linux.
+Simple tool that allows users to manage cron jobs for Linux and Mac OS.

 ## Installing
 Just type in the terminal: